Stutchbury/Manualmatic-Pendant/docs/USER_GUIDE.md

 The default spindle speed is set by the `[DISPLAY] DEFAULT_SPINDLE_SPEED` in your ini file.

+[Image: Display spindle running]

+When the spindle is running, the actual* RPM will be displayed below the requested RPM.

+\* The 'actual' RPM is, by default, the spindle speed *requested* by LinuxCNC (RPM + override) read from the HAL pin `spindle.0.speed-out` but if you have a spindle encoder, you can specify a different HAL pin (must be RPM, not RPS) in the ini file `[MANUALMATIC] SPINDLE_RPM_PIN`.

 #### Starting the Spindle

 To start the spindle, single press the spindle control and the choose 'Confirm' or 'Cancel'.